Enbridge Line 5: Controversies

 On April 15, 2022, the Wisconsin Department of Natural Resources (WDNR) closed the public comment period for its draft Environmental Impact Statement (EIS) after multiple extensions prompted by overwhelming numbers of public comments received.
-The current working draft of the EIS was released by the WDNR December 16, 2021.
-The 369-page first volume of the document almost immediately drew sharp criticism from environmental advocates and tribal leadership of the Bad River Band of the Lake Superior Tribe of Chippewa Indians whose land the pipeline currently intersects.The WDNR hosted a public hearing on February 2, 2022 that lasted nearly 10 hours and was host to a number of arguments over the environmental, economic, and public health ramifications of the project.
+The current working draft of the EIS was released by the WDNR on December 16, 2021.
+The 369-page first volume of the document almost immediately drew sharp criticism from environmental advocates and tribal leadership of the Bad River Band of the Lake Superior Tribe of Chippewa Indians whose land is intersected by the pipeline.
+The WDNR hosted a public hearing on February 2, 2022, that lasted nearly 10 hours and was host to a number of arguments over the environmental, economic, and public health ramifications of the project.
 Congressman Tom Tiffany spoke in favor of the pipeline expansion and former Bad River Band chairman Mike Wiggins Jr. was one of many speaking against it.

 In the course of the comment period, the DNR reportedly received over 32,000 comments.
-Parallels have been drawn between this controversy and the similar controversy surrounding Enbridge’s Line 3 in Minnesota.
+Parallels have been drawn between this controversy and the similar controversy surrounding Enbridge's Line 3 pipeline in Minnesota.

 Bad River Band opposes Line 5 because of leak risks and expired easements.
 Its Mashkiiziibii Natural Resources Department has responded to numerous threats posed by the pipeline and summarized key concerns (anomaly digs, two helicopter crashes on their land, pipeline exposure within the Denomie Creek subwatershed and odor investigations).

 In August 2022, the Canadian government again invoked a 1977 treaty with the United States in order to prevent the shutdown of the pipeline in Wisconsin, citing concerns about jobs, energy security, and the economy.
 Canada, which backs Enbridge, invoked the treaty for the first time in 2021 when the state of Michigan attempted to shut down Line 5 under the Straits of Mackinac due to environmental concerns.